 Double drafting is necessary if (1) the bill amends or adds an Annotated Code section in one section (e.g. Section 1); (2) the Annotated Code section is further being altered in a separate section of the bill (e.g. Section 2); (3) the separate sections have different effective dates; and (4) some or all of the changes with the earlier effective date are intended to carry over to the new law with the later effective date.
 For an example, see Chapter 799 of the Acts of 2021.
-Note that if the section with the later effective date, the bill should not be double drafted to repeal the changes using brackets.
+Note that if the section with the later effective date merely repeals the changes made in the section with the earlier effective date, the bill should not be double drafted to repeal the changes using brackets.
 Rather, a termination provision should be included.
 See p.
-210, "Termination Provisions."
+215, "Termination Provisions."